openafsfoundation/openafsfoundation.org/help/wishlist/index.md

 nav: [about,help]
 ---

-## The OpenAFS Foundation's Wishlist ##
+## Our Known Volunteer Opportunities ##

 In this list, you find roles/tasks shown and described for which we are seeking one or several volunteers.
-If you are interested in claiming one such role/task, please contact the secretary at secretary@openafsfoundation.org.
+If you are interested in claiming, or applying for, one such role/task, please contact the secretary at secretary@openafsfoundation.org.
 Thank you.

 ### OpenAFS Foundation Secretary ###